Thank you to our Sponsors

 - The film, “Fruitvale Station” by director Ryan Coogler, is based on a true story of a 22-year-old black man who was killed by a Bay Area Rapid Transit police officer on a subway platform in Oakland, Calif.
-The film is on DVD and will be shown at the East Lansing Public Library several times before Coogler’s visit.
+The film is on DVD and will be shown prior to Coogler’s visit on July 21 and Aug.
+18 at the East Lansing Public Library.
 The event will be free and will take place in September.

 The OBOC program is coordinated in conjunction with MSU’s year-long Project 60/50, which commemorates the 60th anniversary of Brown v.
 Board of Education Supreme Court decision and the 50th anniversary of the 1964 Civil Rights Act.

 A series of community and campus events are planned around the themes of the struggle for racial equality.
 The 2014 calendar will be updated as the program is announced in the coming weeks.

 If you have any questions about this year's program or would like to share ideas about future book selections, please email OBOC Coordinator Mandie Maxwell @ firstname.lastname@example.org.